WhoGene/M-BMS/README.md

 I'll be uploading here as I build the parts of it, and many aspects work standalone for multi-purpose like the following:

 # Time per battery load current a5.lisp
-It's a battery load testing utitity ideal for:
+It's a vesc based battery load testing utitity ideal for:
 ;  - checking varous configurations aginst each other ;  - validating power delivery
 ;  - determining relationship between loaded and unloaded voltages under amp load